About Ideas and Society

 Has Australia fully transcended the racist shadows cast over its history – the dispossession of its indigenous people and its once whites-only immigration policy?
 Professor Tim Soutphommasane, the former Race Discrimination Officer at the Australian Human Rights Commission and author of Reclaiming Patriotism, Tom Switzer, formerly the opinion editor at The Australian and presently the Executive Director of the Centre for Independent Studies, Tasneem Chopra, a cross cultural consultant on issues of cultural competence, gender, leadership and intersectional discrimination, and Associate Professor Chelsea Bond a distinguished academic who has worked in Indigenous health promotion, culture, identity and community development, are all close observers of Australian political culture have very different answers to this question.
 La Trobe University’s Dr Bec Strating, will chair this discussion.

 The feminist movement has fundamentally re-fashioned our world.
 There are however several different kinds of feminism and different answers to the question of what still must be done to deepen and complete the feminist revolution.
-Two of the most brilliant younger Australian feminists, Dr Clementine Ford, author of Fight Like a Girl and Boys Will Be Boys, and Dr Petra Bueskens, author of Modern Mothers and Women’s Dual Identities, will discuss these questions in a debate to be moderated by La Trobe University’s Dr Clare Wright, author of the Stella Prize-winning The Forgotten Rebels of Eureka.
+Three of the most brilliant younger Australian feminists, Dr Clementine Ford, author of Fight Like a Girl and Boys Will Be Boys, Teela Reid, a Wiradjuri and Wailwan woman, practising lawyer and a powerful advocate for the rights of Aboriginal women, and Dr Petra Bueskens, author of Modern Mothers and Women’s Dual Identities, will discuss these questions in a debate to be moderated by La Trobe University’s Dr Clare Wright, author of the Stella Prize-winning The Forgotten Rebels of Eureka.

 In part as a consequence of her experience as President of the Australian Human Rights Commission, Professor Gillian Triggs, the renowned international lawyer and author most recently of Speaking Up, is a passionate advocate for an Australian Human Rights Charter.
 Professor Greg Craven, the Vice-Chancellor and President of the Australian Catholic University, disagrees equally passionately.
-Their debate will be moderated by Dr Tasneem Chopra, a sought-after Cross-Cultural Consultant and a distinguished La Trobe University alumnus.
+This debate will be moderated by La Trobe's, Dr Madelaine Chiam and introduced by La Trobe's Vice-Chancellor, Professor John Dewar

 More events are to be confirmed.
 Download your Ideas & Society Program [PDF 126KB] to keep up to date with our events.